django-cumulus/django-cumulus/docs/index.rst

 Add the following required settings::

     CUMULUS = {
-        'STATIC_CONTAINER': 'MyStaticContainer', # the name of the container to sync with 'SERVICENET': False, # whether to use rackspace's internal private network 'FILTER_LIST': [] # a list of files to exclude from sync }
+        'STATIC_CONTAINER': 'MyStaticContainer',  # the name of the container to sync with 'SERVICENET': False,  # whether to use rackspace's internal private network }

 Invoke the management command::